+Thus, in addition to traditional legal concerns with jurisdiction, federalism, and the separation of powers, the spread of the Field Code marked a signal event, hitherto unrecognized, in the history of capitalism.
+By a combination of provisions on the timing, processes, and execution of creditors’ remedies, the Code was perceived—by lawyers, their clients, and their adversaries—to exchange the rhythms of agriculture endemic to common law practice for the quicker transactions and liquidity demanded by merchant finance.
+Whether this perception was grounded in the realities of legal practice is a topic for further study.
+For now, the important point is that so mundane a field as civil procedure became a subject of front-page news editorials, town hall meetings, and even popular novels precisely because nineteenth-century Americans understood that their credit, their businesses, and their homes were at stake in the choices the codifiers made.
+Although this story may appear obvious once visualized, these patterns could only be revealed by computational analysis which then guided further archival research.

 Until 1848, civil remedies and trial practice in New York were largely governed by common law traditions loosely categorized as “practice and pleadings.”
 To understand how to file a civil claim or to enforce a judgment, a lawyer had to consult ad hoc statutes from colonial times to the present as well as precedents reported from cases litigated at common law and chancery.
-By the 1840s, enterprising practitioners had collated these materials into a half dozen marketable treatises, but these remained works of private opinion—no court was bound to agree with the treatise writers as to the weight, relevance, or proper interpretation of a legal statement.
+By the 1840s, enterprising practitioners had collated these materials into a half dozen treatises, but these remained works of private opinion—no court was bound to agree with the treatise writers as to the weight, relevance, or proper interpretation of a legal statement.
 The common law was accordingly known as “unwritten law” despite the proliferation of published texts, because the common law was not precisely determined until a particular case demanded resolution.
 Statutes, on the other hand, were “written law,” prescribing or reforming the rules even before a case put the precise question in issue.
 Within the realm of written law, codes were the ultimate statutes.

 Codification is, as Lawrence Friedman has written, “one of the set pieces of American legal history.”
-Law reformers advocated for a codification of the common law from the earliest days of the Republic through the Gilded Age, from Massachusetts down to South Carolina.
-Efforts ranged from mere compilations of existing statutes in each state to a full European-style codification meant to be an entirely comprehensive and systematic statement of the law.
-At its most basic level, codification proposed that legislative policy ought to be the sole source of law.
+Law reformers nationwide advocated for a codification of the common law from the earliest days of the Republic through the Gilded Age.
+Efforts ranged from mere compilations of existing statutes to a full European-style codification meant to be an entirely comprehensive and systematic statement of the law.
+Codification proposed that legislative policy ought to be the sole source of law.
 Law was to be made by democratically responsible legislators in terse, unambiguous statements, not discovered through application and analogy in particular cases by the judges.
 Debates over codification thus ranged from the metaphysics of law to political theories of institutional competency and the separation of powers.
-Codification remained a major interest of the American bar across the nineteenth century.
-When the intellectual historian Perry Miller developed a reader surveying The Legal Mind in America, codification was its central theme, as Miller argued it was the only intellectual topic that attracted lawyers away from their practices long enough to debate.

 The importance of codification extended far beyond the United States.
 Napoleonic France promulgated a series of codes in the early nineteenth century, Germans debated the wisdom of codification after Napoleon’s fall, and in the 1860s the British imposed codes on their colonies in India and Singapore.
 Many American lawyers followed the international development of these codes with interest, viewing codification as the leading edge of modern legal science.